 What Types of Classes are Offered at Co-op?

 Classes are offered on a wide range of topics, often extra-curricular in nature, sometimes taking advantage of a group setting, and are not intended to replace or supplant the academic track that families have in place.
 Each semester’s classes are determined by what participating families choose to offer.

 Nursery and 2-3yr old – Story time and playground.

 PreK/K – Learning Songs

 Here is a great list of Co-Op Class ideas!

 How to Sign Up for Co-Op Classes

 If you are already a member (2020-2021 membership), sign up for Co-Op classes below.
 Otherwise, start your membership process here and then fill out the Co-Op form below.

 Family Expectations for Co-op Time

-The general expectation is that one adult from each family will either teach one class and assist in another class.
+The general expectation is that one adult from each family will teach one class and assist in another class.